-Legal issues regarding child custody are often complicated and stressful.
-At McIntyre Tate LLP, we are committed to providing diligent representation for clients navigating the Rhode Island family court system.
+Legal issues regarding child custody in Rhode Island are often complicated and stressful.
+At McIntyre Tate LLP, we are committed to providing diligent representation for clients navigating the RI family court system.
 If you are a divorced or unmarried parent, what are your rights concerning custody of your child?

 Here’s what you need to know: